 These templates are applications of constraints on the HL7 Clinical Statement model.
 This model originated in CDA, and is the basis of many HL7 Version 3 standards.
 One standard in which the basic clinical statement model of CDA Release 2 is largely recognizable is the HL7 Version 3 Care Record standard.
-Much of the implementable XML representation uses the same elements and structure.
+Much of the implementable XML representation uses the same elements

+530 and structure.

 This standard is the basis for a number of IHE profiles supporting access to detailed clinical information.
-The most significant of these is the IHE Query for Existing Data (QED) profile, which uses both the Version 3 Care Record and Care Record Query Standards to provide access to detailed clinical data for the patient.
+The most significant of these is the IHE Query for Existing Data (QED) Profile, which uses both the Version 3 Care Record and Care Record Query Standards to provide access to detailed clinical data for the patient.4

-No formally published conceptual model presently exists in HL7 or IHE which captures the kinds of detailed clinical information that is available in IHE profiles based on either the CDA or Care Record specification.
+- 535 No formally published conceptual model presently exists in HL7 or IHE which captures the kinds of detailed clinical information that is available in IHE profiles based on either the CDA or Care Record specification.
 However, a conceptual model can be readily derived from the C-CDA templates by abstracting upwards from the implementable information models in C-CDA.
-The following sections depict this conceptual information model and were developed based on this process.
+The following sections depict this conceptual information model and were developed based on this 540 process.

-3.2.3.1 Context Information
+2.2.3.1 Context Information

-The contextual information model shown in figure 3.2.3.1-1 below describes the key data elements found in both the C-CDA and Care Record specifications.
-These are aligned with the conceptual model for Encounter Documentation Metadata described above in section 3.2.2.1 above.
+The contextual information model shown in Figure 2.2.3.1 below describes the key data elements found in both the C-CDA and Care Record specifications.
+These are aligned with the conceptual model for Document Sharing Metadata described above in Section 2.2.2-1 above.

-&lt;sup>4 While QED is designed to support access to data for a single patient, there is a rather simple "cheat" to support a population level query using the same profile
+4 While OED is designed to support access to data for a single patient, there is a rather simple "cheat" to support a population level query using the same profile

-Figure 3.2.3.1-1: Contextual Information Model
+Figure 2.2.3.1-1: Contextual Information Model

-560 3.2.3.2 Detailed Clinical Data
+2.2.3.2 Detailed Clinical Data

-The conceptual model for detailed clinical data is shown below in Figure 3.2.3.2-1 Detailed Clinical Data and Figure 3.2.3.2-2 More Detailed Clinical Data depicted below.
+The conceptual model for detailed clinical data is shown below in Figure 2.2.3.2-1: Detailed Clinical Data and Figure 2.2.3.2-2: More Detailed Clinical Data depicted below.

-Figure 3.2.3.2-1: Detailed Clinical Data
+Figure 2.2.3.2-1: Detailed Clinical Data

-Figure 3.2.3.2-2: More Detailed Clinical Data
+Figure 2.2.3.2-2: More Detailed Clinical Data

-3.3 Behavioral (a.k.a.
+2.3 Behavioral (a.k.a.
 Computational) Models

-The behavioral perspective captures the behavioral aspects and requirements of the system.
+555 The behavioral perspective captures the behavioral aspects and requirements of the system.
 This includes the various actors, roles, types of interactions and transactions that need to be supported along with the events that trigger the various interactions.

 Behavioral models describing the conceptual flow of activities can be found in Volume 1 under Process Flows.
-System components providing the profile solution are identified as actors in IHE profiles, and the communications between those components are called transactions.
-The Actor / Transaction section of Volume 1 describes the conceptual arrangement of information flow, and links those flows to the implementable transactions.
+System components providing the profile solution are identified as actors in IHE

+560 profiles, and the communications between those components are called transactions.
+The Actor / Transaction Section of Volume 1 describes the conceptual arrangement of information flow, and links those flows to the implementable transactions.
 Transactions describing the implementable system communications are found in Volume 2.
 Each transaction identifies the actors that use the transaction, and the roles that they play.
 The transactions also describe the events that trigger the execution of the transaction.